De | En

 Journal of Vocational Behavior

-(Deutsch) Past research has focused on the differential relationships of organizational and work group identification with attitudes and behavior.
-However, no systematic effort has been undertaken yet to explore interactive effects between these foci of identification...
+Past research has focused on the differential relationships of organizational and work group identification with attitudes and behavior.
+However, no systematic effort has been undertaken yet to explore interactive effects between these foci of identification.
+We predicted that in cases...

 The Dynamics of Neighbourhood Watch and Norm Enforcement.